 - Avoid FQDN addresses on policies if possible, unless they are internal.
 (As discussed in Section B. #4)

-- Outbound Traffic – Is it okay to allow all? – The answer is yes, but it depends.
+- Outbound Traffic – Is it okay to allow all? – The answer is, it depends.
+Fortigate still recommend allowing only necessary INBOUND and OUTBOUND traffic.
 Many application use non-standard ports that can possibly be block if you limit specific ports to get to the internet.
 In most cases, all outbound traffic is allowed provided you enable the UTM features such as Antivirus, DLP, Antibot, Certificate-Inspection (if this wont break the connection) etc. Keep in mind also that there might be some traffic that you want to control, example if you implement a proxy server, you dont want your users to disable the proxy and still be able to get to the internet, so you would allow HTTP/HTTPS/DNS outbound to come from specific hosts only (for example, the proxy and DNS servers) so its a matter of understanding your requirment and tailor fit it with the best approach of how do you want your network to run.

 - Inbound traffic – Apply IPS to the policy.
 Also remember to secure the access by restricting the access only to known hosts/IP Addresses, especially if it is RDP, SSH or critical applications that does need to be accessible from the general public.